2000 Coupe de la Ligue final

-The 2000 Coupe de la Ligue final was a football match held at Stade de France, Saint-Denis on 22 April 2000, that saw FC Gueugnon of Division 2 defeat Paris Saint-Germain FC 2–0 thanks to goals by Marcelo Trapasso and Sylvain Flauto.
+The 2000 Coupe de la Ligue final was a football match held at Stade de France, Saint-Denis on 22 April 2000, that saw Gueugnon of Division 2 defeat Paris Saint-Germain 2–0 thanks to goals by Marcelo Trapasso and Sylvain Flauto.

 Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).